 The next year saw the release of Genesis’ Invisible Touch.
 It sounded strikingly similar to Collins’ last solo album.
 The title track was pure pop – even Collins’ trademark drums were replaced with what seemed to be electronic percussion.
 “In Too Deep” was even worse than “One More Night.”

 But “Land of Confusion,” an apparent “political” song that was supposed to show Genesis’ serious side, will forever be linked to that horrid video portraying the band as those annoying Spitting Image puppets.
 I don’t know why it bothered me so, but it seemed to be the epitome of sell-out: “I know!
 A video!
-With puppets!”
+With puppets!
+And, and, let’s make puppets of ourselves!”
 (Interestingly, the video was nominated for MTV’s Video of the Year award but lost – to Peter Gabriel’s “Sledgehammer”.)